GM commits to doubling ad spending with Black-owned media

-General Motors Co (GM.N) on Friday said it will double its commitment to spending with Black-owned media to 4% of its ad budget next year with a target of reaching 8% by 2025.
+DETROIT, April 23 (Reuters) - General Motors Co on Friday said it will double its commitment to spending with Black-owned media to 4% of its ad budget next year with a target of reaching 8% by 2025.

 Our Standards: The Thomson Reuters Trust Principles.